CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 Opcode: 57 (0x39) for GCN 1.0/1.1; 72 (0x48) for GCN 1.2
 Syntax: BUFFER_ATOMIC_AND VDATA, VADDR, SRSRC, SOFFSET
 Description: Do bitwise AND on VDATA and value of SRSRC resource, and store result to this resource.
-If GLC flag is set then return previous value to VDATA, otherwise keep VDATA value.
+If GLC flag is set then return previous value from resource to VDATA, otherwise keep VDATA value.
 Operation is atomic.
 Operation:
 ```
 UINT32* VM = (UINT32*)VMEM(SRSRC, VADDR, SOFFSET, OFFSET)